Do You Have All Your GDPR Ducks In A Row?

 If you operate in more than one EU member state, you should determine your lead data protection supervisory authority, document it and make sure your Data Protection Officers are aware of it and what it does.

 When a law firm operates in more than one EU member state, the lead authority is the one in the state where your main establishment is.
 Your main establishment is the location where your central administration in the EU is, or else the location where decisions about the purposes and means of processing are taken and implemented.
 This is only relevant where you carry out cross-border processing.
 The ICO provides this link to further guidance on this topic.
-You have to scroll down to find the relevant PDF link.

 Policies, Procedures & Training